Chat Interface

 Clear Context truncates the context available to the model without deleting content, meaning the model will "forget" previous conversation content.

 Estimated Token Count displays the estimated token count.
-The four values represent Current Context Count, Maximum Context Count (∞ indicates unlimited context), Current Input Box Message Character Count, and Estimated Token Count.
+The four values represent Current Context Count, Maximum Context Count (∞ indicates infinite context), Current Input Box Message Count, and Estimated Token Count.

-This function is only for estimating the token count.
-The actual token count varies for each model, so please refer to the data provided by the model provider.
+This function is only for estimating Token count.
+The actual Token count varies for each model; please refer to the data provided by the model provider.

 Translate translates the content in the current input box into English.